khanshoaib3/minecraft-access/docs/faq.md

 ### The game crashed when I started it from the launcher

 Great!
-Believe it or not, this is easier to solve than "running but abnormally", as the game crashed because it KNEW something was wrong, better than knowing nothing.
+Believe it or not, this is easier to solve than "abnormally running", as the game crashed because it KNEW something was wrong, better than knowing nothing.
 If the crash pop up dialog says something about "mod incompatibility", please refer to [this section](/docs/setup/basic.md#update-the-game-and-mods) in the basic setup guide.

 If you are using Fabric, there will be crash report files under the `crash-reports` folder in your `.minecraft` folder, developers need the latest `crash-...` file.